Read more about

 5. Northern Lights - Northern Canada

-The Northern Lights, also known as an aurora, is a natural light display in the sky that takes place in high latitude regions of the Arctic and Antarctic.
+The Northern Lights, also known as an aurora borealis, is a natural light display in the sky that takes place in high latitude regions of the Arctic and Antarctic.
 Auroras form when the magnetosphere is properly disturbed by the solar wind of the sun and the charged particles of both go into the upper atmosphere.
 This produces an aurora that can be different in terms of its size, colors and activity.
 Auroras can appear in a variety of different colors like red, green, blue, yellow and pink.
 The northern lights of Canada are best viewed at night, in the rugged and snowy wilderness of the Northern part of the country where they are best seen and most often appear.

 4. Nahanni National Park Reserve - Northwest Territories